Eeshita-Pande/breast-cancer-prediction/README.md

 # Breast Cancer Prediction

-This is my first end to end data science project.
+This was my first end to end data science project.
 I have trained several models to predict the likelihood of breast cancer when presented with industry specific inputs.

+First, I explored the dataset in Google Colab, and then trained multiple models using the publicly available [**UCI Mammographic Mass Dataset**](http://archive.ics.uci.edu/ml/datasets/mammographic+mass)

+Next, I used Streamlit to create an interactive web-app which you can try out [**HERE**](https://share.streamlit.io/eeshita-pande/breast-cancer-prediction/main/Prediction.py)

 I used the following languages and frameworks: